Being a Child Safe Organisation

 Facilitated Exclusive Online Classes via our Virtual Classroom

 This training is strongly recommended for all organisations supporting children, young people and their families who aspire to be a Child Safe Organisation.
-It especially benefits those in organisational positions/roles of influence.
+It especially benefits those in organisational positions of influence.
 Contact us today to discuss delivery options and reserve your spot!

 This training is especially beneficial for those in Governance, Leadership, Senior Leadership, HR and Designated Safeguarding roles.